Lateral motion device

 A lateral motion device is a mechanism used in some railroad locomotives which permits the axles to move sideways relative to the frame.
-The device facilitates cornering.
+The device allows easier cornering.

 Purpose

-Prior to the introduction of the lateral motion device, the coupled driving wheels on steam locomotives (often simply called "drivers") were held in a straight line by the locomotive's frame.
+Before the introduction of the lateral motion device, the coupled driving wheels on steam locomotives (often simply called "drivers") were held in a straight line by the locomotive's frame.
 The flanges of the drivers were spaced a bit closer than the rail gauge, and they could still fit between the rails when tracking through a mild curve.
 At some degree of curvature, though, the flanges on the center driver would begin to bind in the curve.
 The closer the front and rear drivers were, the smaller the radius of curve that the locomotive could negotiate.
 One solution was to make the center driver(s) "blind," i.e. without flanges on the tires.
 The other solution was to allow at least one of the axles (often the front driver) to move laterally relative to the frame, and such designs incorporated various devices to permit this motion.